 As fake news has become more pervasive, so too has the general understanding of the mischief it can cause.
 As a result, there have been widespread cries from the public for sites like Facebook and Twitter to do more to monitor the spread of misinformation.

 Facebook in particular, received a lot of condemnation during the election cycle for allowing fake news to spread freely.
 Many Americans rely on Facebook as their primary media source, so it’s not an exaggeration to say that the site does real harm when it allows fake news to parade as real while infiltrating newsfeeds.

 There are two distinct functions of social media as they pertain to fake news.
 There are personal accounts where users are free to post what they want no matter how ridiculous.

 "32 percent got that news from social media"

 These matter less than the media sites—real and fake—that also publish and share fake news.
 After all, if your Aunt Mary says three million people voted illegally, you’ll probably require a little more evidence before you believe her.
 And her reach probably isn’t that large anyway.
 If a news agency says it, though, providing false proof with a shiny veneer, algorithms will spread it to the people who most want to hear it.

 A Washington Post-Schar School national poll found that, of the 30 percent of people who get their news primarily from the Internet, 32 percent got that news from social media.
 Algorithms, which dictate what content appears to you, divide up news such that fake stories go to the people who want to hear and believe them.

 These stories tend to be provocative and eminently shareable, spreading madly in the face of a public that is hungry for further support for their worldview.

-Fact-checking is an important part of media, and a longstanding practice within good journalism.
-It’s a necessary function of attaching integrity to a news story, assuring the reader that the writer, editor, and publication have done their due diligence in efforts to tell a story that is true.
+Fact-checking is an important part of media and a longstanding practice within good journalism.
+It’s necessary to attach integrity to a news story, assuring the reader that the writer, editor, and publication have done their due diligence in efforts to tell a true story.